TeemuKoivisto/example-kubernetes-stack/AWS.md

 **Secret SSM paramaters (manual)**:
 * Manual stack for creating the JWT & DB credentials with user inputted values
 * Uses the previous custom resource

+# TODO

+* maybe instructions for adding domain with Route53?
+* SES and some type of error messages to email?